Types of Ecommerce CMS: Which Option to Select for Enterprises

 What is a CMS?

-A content management system (CMS) is software that enables site administrators to create, store, manage, and distribute content.
+A content management system (CMS) is software that enables Site Administrators to create, store, manage, and distribute content.

 A CMS provides a graphical user interface (GUI) for codeless content creation.
 Instead of adding CSS styling or HTML tags, you can stage the content in several clicks using visual tools and premade page components.
 In other words, a CMS provides an intuitive and practical content management experience.